Skip to main content Skip to main menu Skip to footer menu

 Pull the data back to CRM

-A handy way to secure this is to give the contacts scores based on how they react to your marketing messages.
-You can give the contacts different points on different phases in the automation chain: one point for opening the message, five points for clicking the salesy CTA and so on.
+A convenient way to ensure data flow is by scoring customer activities based on their responses to your marketing messages.
+You can assign scores in various ways: one point for opening an email, five points for clicking a CTA button, and so on.

 Read more about Marketing Automation from our blog: